 - Traditional day classes too, if that fits your schedule

-How do transfer credits apply to a BW degree?
+- Do I have transfer credits to apply to a BW degree?

-Will my grade point average from a previous college/university transfer?
+- Will my grade point average from my previous college/university transfer?

-What if my college is not listed on BW's Online Transfer Guide?
+- What if my college is not listed on the BW online transfer guide?

-Accreditation - does my school have the accreditations that BW requires for my courses to transfer?
+- Does my school have the accreditations that BW requires for my courses to transfer?